djp-math/djp-math.github.io/README.md

 To contact me, please email me at djpittm@clemson.edu.

-[comment]: # (This is an example of a link to another HTML page which does work. '''This is a link to another page: [click here](https://djp-math.github.io/page.html).''')
+[comment]: # (This is an example of a link to another HTML page which does work. '''This is a link to another page: left-bracket click here right-bracket left-parenthesis https://djp-math.github.io/page.html right-parenthesis.''')

+This is a link to another page, written in Markdown: [click here](https://djp-math.github.io/page.md)

+[comment]: # (By the way, you can't use the link syntax with brackets and parentheses in comments.
+You also need an empty line before hand.
+See https://stackoverflow.com/a/32190021)

 # Educational Background